krishna22-ops/learning_notes/README.md

 - Select a single column using [] and dot(.)
 - Using the dot may not work in some cases, so we have to use it as a string.

-## Decided to make another SQL Project based on real world data (13-16th July 2025) for practice.
+## Decided to make another SQL Project based on real world data for practice.
 - Created this project to practice working with real-world-style relational data.
 - Focused on analyzing BMW car sales and dealership performance.
 - Includes both basic and advanced SQL queries, such as: